alectrocute/heatsink/README.md

 Scripts & code from Shards, Roadwarrior and Bootstrap included.
 Big thanks.

+heatsink is a service that allows you to run a disposable VPN service.
+It utilizes two VPSes, one to host the openVPN server (+ nginx to serve cert's and profiles) and another VPS to host the app website.
+The user goes to your domain, clicks on "generate" and has a disposable VPN account created for a specific amount of time.

 The documentation here is flimsy at best and I haven't tested the steps.
 The code worked when I ran it originally but something may be broken.
 I highly advise you to know your way around PHP/Linux very well before using this repo.
 That may be a good thing, since you should probably know programming in order to run a VPN service... ;)

 I will update the code & readme soon.
+I lost the client-side nginx.conf file somewhere, which is kind of important (read below to see why).

 ## Getting started
 - Familiarize yourself with all the files and code, it's quite simple.